 The constitutional guarantee of due process provides an incapacitated person the right to represent their own interests in court proceedings — with the help of an attorney and in a jury trial if necessary.
 An attorney may be hired using funds from the ward’s estate, or in the case of an indigent ward, have the service of a court-appointed attorney.
 A person petitioning for guardianship is also entitled to legal representation in guardianship hearings.

-Guardian: A person appointed as general or limited guardian of the person, and/or general or limited guardian of property, or as a special guardian.
+- Guardian: A person appointed as general or limited guardian of the person, general or limited guardian of property, or as a special guardian.
 It does not include guardian ad litem.

 Why Hire a Guardianship Attorney?